meteor/meteor/npm-packages/eslint-plugin-meteor/docs/guides/development.md

 After implementation, the rule has to be exported from `lib/index.js`.
 Recommended options for the rule should be set as well (also in `lib/index.js`).

-## Give back

-After making sure all tests pass and the test-coverage is at 100%, please send a PR to [dferber90/eslint-plugin-meteor](https://github.com/dferber90/eslint-plugin-meteor).
-Git commits messages must follow the [conventional changelog](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) format.
-This is important as we're releasing automatically and the next version is determined upon the commit messages.

 ## Essential Development Resources

 These specs and tools help enormously when developing new rules.